jacobfeder/axisfifo/README.md

 ```

 See fifo-test.c for more detailed usage code and to test functionality/throughput of your FIFO.

+See fifo-test-eth.c for more detailed usage code and to test poll() and non-word boundary writes.

+See axis-fifo.txt to see example device tree entry.

 # Sysfs direct register access